vincentol/FoundingFathers/MILESTONES/milestone14.md

-Vincent: (Edited routing detail box to display relative pricing information to the end user.)
+Vincent: (Edited routing detail box to display relative pricing information to the end user.
+Made suggestion markers transparent based on user feedback.

 Ruoqi: Adjusted the locations of markers to the bound of surge zones.
 Added screenshots to milestone file.